OpenMDAO/POEMs/POEM_000.md

 This may happen, for instance, if a poet refuses to incorporate suggestions that another community member finds significant.
 In this case, both POEMs must explicitly cross reference each other in the `Competing POEMs` line of the POEM header.
-If you wish to create a competing POEM, it is your responsibility to submit a PR to the original POEM adding your new POEM to their header.
+If you wish to create a competing POEM, it is your responsibility to submit a PR to the original POEM adding your new POEM ID to their header.

 - When a POEM is in the *active* state, PRs related to it will only be accepted if they come from a poet who is explicitly listed in the POEM header.